margittennosaar/hr-app/README.md

 ## Week3

+Note: The teacher's solution is highly optimized.
+Follow the steps and try to solve this phase on your own, without directly using the provided solution.
+Refer back to the solution only after you have completed and tested your implementation.

 ### Step 1
-- destrucutre props
+- Destructure props for clarity and cleaner code.
-- Add Button component and replace button element with the button component
+- Create a `Button` component and replace existing button elements with this component.
-- Update styling, use conditional rendering for visually difference people form different department
+- Update styling using conditional rendering to visually differentiate people from different departments.
-- add your own favicon
+- Add a custom favicon to the project.
-- make secondary button styling and add it as a props.role to Button component
+- Create secondary button styling and use it as a props (`role="secondary"`) for the `Button` component.

 ### Step 2
-- add edit button for the card
+- Add an "Edit" button to the card.
+- Implement conditional rendering to toggle between "Edit" and "Save" buttons.
-- add form to edit the role in the card
+- Add functionality to edit the role, department, and location within the card.
--
+- Ensure that department styling updates immediately when editing the department.
+- Optimize the code for readability and efficiency.